Outfitter

 - A light, efficient stove (e.g., Jetboil) with one fuel canister per 2 people

-- Trail-running shoes (comfort and traction on sloping dirt/grass are key) with micro gaitors
+- Trail-running shoes (comfort and traction on sloping dirt/grass are key) with optional micro gaitors

 - Hiking poles